Academic Catalog

 SED 6021 Introduction to Teaching Students with Autism Spectrum Disorder Cr.
 3

-Historical and current research on autism spectrum disorder (ASD), with professional and personal perspective.
+Historical and current research on autism spectrum disorder (ASD), with personal, family, and professional perspectives.
 Focus on supports, services, and quality of life outcomes.
-Offered Intermittently.
+Offered Every Other Year.

 SED 6030 Teaching Students with Cognitive, Behavior, and Communication Differences Cr.
 3